Anyone Who Had a Heart (Dionne Warwick album)

-Anyone Who Had a Heart is the title of the second album by the American singer Dionne Warwick, released in 1964 on the Scepter label.
+Anyone Who Had a Heart is the second album by the American singer Dionne Warwick, released in 1964 on the Scepter label.
 It was produced by Burt Bacharach and Hal David.

 History

-The album is notable for including the title track, which became Warick's first top ten hit on the Billboard Hot 100.
+The album is notable for including the title track, which became Warwick's first top ten hit on the Billboard Hot 100.
 Also featured are three tracks which appeared on her first album, Presenting Dionne Warwick issued the year before: "Don't Make Me Over", '"This Empty Place", and "I Cry Alone".
 These three tracks are exactly identical to the versions on the previous album, and are not different takes or remixes.
 The album was digitally remastered and reissued on CD on November 29, 2011, by Collectables Records.